MARN-5895/Website/assignments/01/README.md

     - Update the marn5895.yml file, adding new package names to it.
     - run `conda env update -f marn5895.yml --prune`

 If you just want to update the packages that are already there and maybe new versions are available, then use `conda update --all`.
-We will come back to installing more packages and updating the environment in the future.
+We will come back to installing more packages and updating the conda environment in the future.

 ## Further resources